andre096/CompGCN-a-tensorflow-implementation/README.md

 ## Result
 The following results are obtained doing, for every score function, 5 tests with different seeds and then taking their average and standard deviation.
-As we can see the **best models** are ConvE with every composition operators.
+As we can see the **best models** for every composition operators is ConvE.

 <table>
    <tbody><tr>